Lifailon/Kinozal-Bot/README.md

 ![Image alt](https://github.com/Lifailon/Kinozal-Bot/blob/rsa/image/plex-token.jpg)

+## 🐧 Start

-5. To run the bot, place the **kinozal-bot.conf** configuration file next to the script (log, cookie and torrent file storage paths are set in the configuration) and use the interpreter 🐧 to run it (root privileges are not required):
+To run the bot on a remote machine (I use Ubuntu Server 22.04) place the configuration file **kinozal-bot.conf** next to the script (the paths for storing the log file, cookies and torrent files are set in the configuration) and use the 🐧 interpreter to run it (root privileges are not required):

 ```bash
 bash ~/bash kinozal-torrent/kinozal-bot-0.4.sh